 If a PingData server is sitting behind an intermediate HTTP server, such as a load balancer, a reverse proxy, or a cache, then it will log incoming requests as originating with the intermediate HTTP server instead of the client that actually sent the request.
 If the actual client's IP address must be recorded to the trace log, enable x-Forwarded- handling in both the intermediate HTTP server and PingData server.
-See the product documentation for the external device type.
 For PingData servers: